Venetian glass: Golden age, decline, and revival

 The 16th century was the golden age for Venetian glassmaking in Murano.
 Major trading partners included the Spanish Indies, Italy, Spain, Ottoman Turkey, and the German-speaking states.
 At least 28 glassmaking furnaces were in Murano in 1581.
 Numerous leaders and dignitaries visited Murano during this century, including the queen of France, dukes, princes, generals, cardinals, archbishops, and ambassadors.
-Collectors of Murano glass included Henry VIII of England, Pope Clement VII, King Ferdinand of Hungary, Francis I of France, and Philip II of Spain.
+Collectors of Murano glass included Henry VIII of England, Pope Clement VII, Emperor Ferdinand I, Francis I of France, and Philip II of Spain.

 During the 16th century Murano glassmakers liberated themselves from the imitation of metalwork shapes, which had previously been their habit.
 Shapes became elongated and elegant, "then more elaborate and inclining to fantasy", for example in the hot-work pieces added to the sides of the stems of glasses.
 The glass was extremely thin, and therefore fragile, adding to the effect of luxury.

 In 1612 the Florentine priest Antonio Neri published L’Arte Vetraria (The Art of Glass), which revealed all the secrets of Venetian glass production to the outside world, and by the later 16th century the efforts of the Venetian Republic to hold on to its virtual monopoly in the production of luxury glass, mainly by keeping skilled workers in the republic, were beginning to fail.
 Other countries, often led by their monarchs, were keen to have their own fine glass industries, and tempted skilled workers away.
 This led to a diffusion of the Venetian style to many centres around Europe.
 The glass made in this movement is called façon de Venise (French for "Venetian style"); the quality is typically rather lower than the Venetian originals, partly from difficulties sourcing the right materials, and the place of manufacture is often hard to discern.
 Engraved glass was a part of this diffusion, and initially was especially developed in Germany.